ceramicnetwork/specs/doctypes/tile.md

 }
 ```

+When creating a new tile its *docId* will be deterministically generated from the content, owners array, and the signature of the user.
+This means that if a document is being created that already been created the new updates will be automatically loaded.
+If this is not desired a random `nonce` can be added to the content which will make every *docId* unique.

 ## Signed record

 Signed records in 3ID are stored in IPFS using the `dag-jose` or `dag-cose` formats.
 These formats allow for IPLD objects to be stored along with a standardized signature format.
 They also allow DAG objects to be encrypted.
 The update to the document is encoded using [json-patch](https://github.com/Starcounter-Jack/JSON-Patch).